free-dmo/free-dmo-stm32/README.md

 ## Setup

+This mod requires basic knowledge of microprocessors, electronics and soldering.
+Do not proceed if you do not know what you're doing.
+This project and its authors/contributors are not liable for any damage or injury; perform this mod at your own risk.

+### Required tools

+- 1× Philips 00 screwdriver

+- 1× ST-LINK V2 or UART Adapter<br>
+  Required to program the bluepill, as it cannot be programmed from the Micro USB port.

 ### Required parts

-- 1 x D.MO 550 series label printer
+- 1× D.MO 550 series label printer<br />
+  Tested on 550, 550 Turbo and 5XL.

-- 1 × STM32F103C8T6 bluepill<br/>
+- 1× STM32F103C8T6 bluepill<br/>
   search for: `STM32F103 bluepill` / `STM32F103 bluepill with STLinkV2`<br/>
-  **::ATTENTION::** Make sure your blue pill is using the correct STM32F103C**8**T6.
-Some places sell blue pills with STM32F103C**6**T6 which are not compatible.
+  Make sure your bluepill is a STM32F103C**8**T6, not a STM32F103C**6**T6.
+  **ATTENTION:** Many vendors sell [counterfeit bluepills](https://github.com/keirf/greaseweazle/wiki/STM32-Fakes).
+Counterfeits may not function properly or at all.

-- 1 × 6-pin Molex PicoBlade cable<br/>
+- 1× 6-pin Molex PicoBlade cable<br/>
   search for: `6 pin Molex PicoBlade 1.25 mm` / `6pin 1.25mm MX Wire To Board Connector` / `JST MX 6pin`<br />
   You will need to cut this cable in half, with a connector on each side and loose ends on the other.
 If your cable is short, you may want to get two cables instead.

-- 2 × resistor `4.7kΩ`<br />
+- 2× `4.7kΩ` resistor<br />
-  Optional, not required if you do not care about reading real RFID tags
+  Optional, not required if you do not care about reading real RFID tags.

 ### Assembly